uohzxela/wordbase-solver/README.md

 To-do list

 1. ~~Extract out gameboard represented by a 2D array of characters~~
-2. Implement a dictionary data structure with O(w) lookup where w is the length of the word
+2. ~~Implement a dictionary data structure (ternary search tree) with O(w) lookup where w is the length of the word~~
-  * Tries?
-Sorted sets?
+3. Implement Python bindings to access ternary search tree coded in C++ from Python
 3. Use DFS to find all valid words in 2D array according to the dictionary